 K E Y H I G H L I G H T S

-1) Parabolic form :- The outer parabolic shell comprises of sandwiched sheets, having standing seam roofing sheets on the outside and 80 mm thk. rock wool for thermal insulation in the middle layer.
+1) Parabolic form :- The outer parabolic shell comprises of sandwiched panels, having standing seam roofing sheets on the outside and 80 mm thk. rock wool for thermal insulation in the middle layer.
 The lining or backing sheet forms the inner layer.
+This insulation helps in reduction of heat ingress and maintains the indoor temperature lower by 3 to 4 degrees than the outside temperature.

 2) Natural ventilation :- The proposed courts are naturally ventilated by making use of stack effect, which can be further enhanced by silent exhaust fans provided at the top ventilator level.